10 Things to Add to Your Resume When Applying at Startups

 If your work lives only on your hard drive, you’re out of luck.
-But if you’ve taken the critical step of bringing it online—be it through Github, Behance, LinkedIn, or your own personal site—you’re back in the game.
+But if you’ve taken the critical step of bringing it online — be it through GitHub, Behance, LinkedIn, social media, or your own personal site — you’re back in the game.
 Make sure that you include a link to your portfolio on your resume to provide depth beyond the mere mention of the right keywords.

 5) Functional Expertise vs. Industry Passion

 Another thing that gives startup recruiters some peace of mind is knowing that you’ve already done the exact job they’re hiring for.
 Just like startups themselves, your future performance is unknowable except through extrapolating your past performance.
 For better or worse, your past titles become mental shortcuts to your past performance.

 For example, if your most recent title said “Programmer — Level 1,” a recruiter may not be sure what that actually means relative to her “Front End Developer” role.
 But if your last title said “Front End Developer,” well, bingo!
 You’ve clearly done the job before, so there’s no reason to believe that you couldn’t do it again.
 She can quickly check the “Functional Expertise” box in her mental checklist and move on to other questions.

 While demonstrating functional expertise is a great start to the hiring process, it’s often not enough for a startup that’s holding out for the whole enchilada.
 That means you want to complement it by also demonstrating passion and knowledge for the startup’s specific industry.